Since discovering Human Design some years ago, I’ve been living in the question:

 Most of the entrepreneurial world may call this “laziness” or “lack of motivation,” I call this CHOICE.

 So if you’re not designed to initiate sales conversations and promote, promote, promote, how does a Projector get business?

-You can read more about my own Projector marketing experiments here, but here are the strategies that seem to be helpful for my Projector clients.
+You can read more about my own Projector marketing experiments, and here are the strategies that are helpful for me and my Projector clients.

 #1 – Creating content: podcasts, articles, videos, etc.

 Projectors are incredibly insightful, astute observers of people.
 They excel at asking powerful questions, finding connections that others miss, and typically have excellent communication skills.

 All of these suggest that you have a MESSAGE to share.

 Whether you do it with the written or spoken word, in person or remotely, you have something valuable to say that will guide humanity.

 At the end of each piece of content you create, include a call to action so that when someone recognizes you (see below) they’ll know exactly what to do next.

 - “Click here to learn more about working with me.”